apptainer/singularity-userdocs/endpoint.rst

 --------

-The ``remote`` command group allows users to manage the service endpoints Singularity will interact with for many common command flows.
+The ``remote`` command group allows users to manage the service endpoints apptainer will interact with for many common command flows.
 This includes managing credentials for image storage services, remote builders, and key servers used to locate public keys for SIF image verification.
-Currently, there are three main types of remote endpoints managed by this command group: the public Sylabs Cloud (or local Singularity Enterprise installation), OCI registries and keyservers.
+Currently, there are three main types of remote endpoints managed by this command group: the public Sylabs Cloud (or local apptainer Enterprise installation), OCI registries and keyservers.

 -------------------